A Guide to Security Clearance for U.S. Government Jobs

 References and What They Will Be Asked

 Your references should be people who have known you for a significant period of your life.
-These references will be asked questions about your honesty, reliability, and trustworthiness, and their opinion on whether you should be given access to classified information or assigned to a sensitive position or position of trust.
+They will be asked questions about your honesty, reliability, and trustworthiness, and their opinion on whether you should be given access to classified information or assigned to a sensitive position or position of trust.
 Your references will also be asked questions about your past and present activities, employment history, education, family background, neighborhood activities, and finances.
-During your PSI, the investigator(s) will need to know if you have had any involvement with drugs, encounters with the police, or problem drinking habits, and other facts about your personal history.
-The investigator(s) will attempt to obtain both favorable and unfavorable information about your background so an adjudicator can make an appropriate determination.

 The objective of the subject interview is to obtain a complete picture of you as an individual so that an adjudicator can determine whether you will be able to cope with having access to classified or sensitive information without becoming a security risk.
 Therefore, the interview will be wide-ranging and cover most aspects of your life.